-Note that late penalties apply (5% of the total available marks per calendar day late or part thereof).
-Assignments received 14 days or more after the due date will not be marked and will receive zero.
+Note: The late penalties apply.
+(5% of the total available marks per calendar day late or part thereof).
+Assignments received 14 days or more after the due date will not be marked and will receive zero marks.

 You may apply for extensions but must provide documentary evidence to support your request.
-See the unit website for more details.
+See the unit Moodle website for more details.